The maximum number of systoles for genus two Riemann surfaces with abelian differentials: Indirect Weierstrass arcs

 If a systolic indirect Weierstrass arc is the union of two adjacent prongs then the angle between the two prongs must be at least $\pi$.
 Indeed, otherwise one can shorten the arc by perturbing it near $c^*$.

+The sum of the lengths of any two prongs is at least $\sys(X)/2$.
+Indeed, otherwise the concatenation of the two prongs would lift to a geodesic loop on $X$ that would have length less than $\sys(X)$.
+On the other hand, for each prong, there is another prong so that the sum of the lengths of the two prongs equals $\sys(X)/2$.

+In particular, the minimum, $\ell$, of the lengths of the prongs is at most $\sys(X)/4$.
+If $\ell < \sys(X)/4$, then there is a unique shortest prong and the remaining prongs have length $\sys(X)/2-\ell$.

-If the length of the shortest prong is $\ell$, then the other prongs have length $\sys(X)/2-\ell$.
-Thus, all but at most one of the prongs have the same length.
-If all of the prongs have the same length, then each pair of adjacent prongs determines a systolic Weierstrass arc.
+If $\ell = \sys(X)/4$, then each prong has length $\sys(X)/4$, and each pair of adjacent prongs determines a systolic Weierstrass arc.
 Since the angle between each adjacent pair is at least $\pi$ and $c^*$ has total angle $4 \pi$, there are at most four adjacent pairs and if there are exactly four pairs, then each angle equals $\pi$.
 In sum, we have

 \begin{prop} If all of the prongs have the same length, then the number of prongs is at most four.
 If there are exactly four such prongs, then the angle between each pair of adjacent prongs is exactly $\pi$. \end{prop}